LifeScopeLabs/lifescopelabs.github.io/lifescope-ai.md

 ## [Repository](https://github.com/LifeScopeLabs/lifescope-ai)

-This is a suite of tools for reporting and machine learning from LIFESCOPE data.
+This repository contains a suite of tools for reporting and machine learning workflow on LIFESCOPE data.
 Reporting is focused on building approachable dashboard visualizations and infographics.

 Machine learning models based on LIFESCOPE data are focused on behavior modeling, correlation, prediction, suggestion, and impersonation.